 “The mines were taken out to a deserted beach.
 The demolition crew put charges on the German mines and blew them up.”

 Dole’s squadron regrouped in Charleston and headed for a six months cruise to the Mediterranean.

 “On New Years Day 1949 we were ordered to proceed the Greek coast where merchant ships had spotted floating mines.
 They found a couple of German mines from WW II and sank them with our 20 mm gun.

 “Most of the legionnaires were Germans captured by the French during World War II.
-They didn’t want to return to Communist East Germany after the war, so the joined the Legion,” Dole explained.
+They didn’t want to return to Communist East Germany after the war, so they joined the Legion,” Dole explained.

 “We went back to Greece and I stood beach guard at the port near Athens.
-We had to take a U.S. Marine and two American Sailors out of a waterfront bar who had fainted from drinking too much Ouzo.
-The stuff is sweet and taste like liquorish.
+We had to take a U.S. Marine and two American sailors out of a waterfront bar who had fainted from drinking too much ouzo.
+The stuff is sweet and tastes like licorice.
 It’s 120 to 160 proof and they were drinking it by the water glass.